instantlinux/docker-tools/images/mythtv-backend/README.md

 This ansible script is prone to configuration glitches so you will likely have to make adjustments in order to complete the process.

+Note that the [Kodi](https://kodi.tv/download/) frontend also provides limited support for the MythTV backend.

 ### Secrets

 Add these as Kubernetes secrets, or if you're running standalone specify these with source type "file".
 See the above volume mounts or the sample docker-compose.yml.